 That better way is functional medicine health coaching.

 What is functional medicine, exactly?
 It’s a wellness-based approach that is holistic and proactive.
 It focuses on addressing and resolving the root causes of illness, not just prescribing treatments to address the symptoms.
-Functional medicine uses tools like the Functional Medicine Matrix to capture a whole-person picture of health, including body systems, triggering events, family history, daily habits—all the factors that shape our health, far beyond the latest symptoms.
+Functional medicine uses tools like the Functional Medicine Matrix to capture a whole-person picture of health, including body systems, triggering events, family history, and daily habits—all the factors that shape our health, far beyond the latest symptoms.

 Learn more about Functional Medicine here.